outgoing General Manager, Australian Music Centre

 I am pleased to write this letter of support for Kelly Lovelady.

-I have known Kelly since her early interactions with the Australian Music Centre in the mid-1990s, some two decades ago, and I have followed the development of her career with great interest, and with great enthusiasm for whatever she undertakes.
+I have known Kelly since her early interactions with the Australian Music Centre in the mid-1990s, and I have followed the development of her career with great interest, and with great enthusiasm for whatever she undertakes.

 The Australian Music Centre (AMC) is the national service organisation for Australian art music composers and sound artists, and undertakes a broad range of activities in supporting the sector, primarily through documentation, promotion, and dissemination of the works by AMC Represented Artists, and through various associated activities.
 In my role as CEO of the AMC I have been actively engaged in international contexts and networks, and have gained a perspective on how artists develop their careers, and the various international benchmarks that mark an artist’s progress in pursuing their art.